robvet/command-line-cheat-sheet/python-commands.md

 # Unintall depedencies
 # Clear cahced pacakges to ensure you're installing new packages
 pip cache purge
+# Freeze to generate a new list of currently installed packages with thier versions
+# this will overwirte the old file
+pip freeze > requirements.txt
 ```
 ### Start Fastapi
 ```